ylsdamxssjxxdd/eva/README_en.md

 cmake -B build -DBODY_32BIT=OFF -DBODY_PACK=OFF -DGGML_VULKAN=OFF -DGGML_CUDA=OFF
 cmake --build build --config Release
 ```
--EVA-PACK: Flag indicating whether packaging is required.
+- BODY_PACK: Flag indicating whether packaging is required.
 If enabled, all components will be packaged as a self extracting program in Windows, and all components will be packaged as an AppImage file in Linux
--LLAMA-CUDA: Flag indicating whether cuda acceleration needs to be enabled
+- GGML_CUDA: Flag indicating whether cuda acceleration needs to be enabled
--LLAMA_VULKAN: Flag indicating whether vulkan acceleration needs to be enabled
+- GGML_VULKAN: Flag indicating whether vulkan acceleration needs to be enabled
--EVA_12BIT: Flag for compiling to 32-bit program
+- BODY_32BIT: Flag for compiling to 32-bit program

 ## guideline
 - Load process